mingchenPurdueChem/DeltaDiff/README.md

 # DeltaDiff

-DeltaDiff is a physics-guided inference workflow for mutation-aware protein conformational sampling with a pretrained structure-to-structure diffusion model and TorchMD-Net coarse-grained guidance.
+DeltaDiff is a physics-guided inference workflow for mutation-aware protein conformational sampling with a pretrained structure-to-structure diffusion model and coarse-grained guidance from either TorchMD-Net or MLCG.

 The workflow uses:
 - a pretrained **Str2Str** checkpoint as the base diffusion model
-- a pretrained **TorchMD coarse-grained multiprotein checkpoint** as an external mutation-guidance potential
+- an external mutation-guidance potential from either a pretrained **TorchMD coarse-grained multiprotein checkpoint** or a pretrained **MLCG (ClementiGroup) transferable coarse-grained checkpoint**

-During reverse diffusion, DeltaDiff evaluates the same evolving structure with both wild-type and mutant sequence embeddings in the TorchMD CG model, computes the mutant-minus-WT force difference, and injects that guidance back into the reverse update.
+During reverse diffusion, DeltaDiff evaluates the same evolving structure with both wild-type and mutant sequence embeddings in the chosen CG model, computes the mutant-minus-WT force difference, and injects that guidance back into the reverse update.
+The two backends are drop-in alternatives for each other: same interface, same `F_ext = F_mut - F_wt` guidance contract, same pull-back-to-noise-space usage in `src/models/score/r3.py` — only the force-field evaluator differs.

 ---